ipython/ipython/docs/source/parallel/parallel_multiengine.rst

 sync_imports also takes a `local` boolean flag that defaults to True, which specifies whether the local imports should also be performed.
 However, support for `local=False` has not been implemented, so only packages that can be imported locally will work this way.
-Note, that the usual renaming of the import handle in the same line like in `import matplotlib.pyplot as plt' does not work on the remote engine, the `as plt` is ignored remotely, while it executes locally.
+Note that the usual renaming of the import handle in the same line like in `import matplotlib.pyplot as plt' does not work on the remote engine, the `as plt` is ignored remotely, while it executes locally.
 One could rename the remote handle with `%px plt = pyplot` though after the import.